cbini/cookiecutter-pypackage/.github/CONTRIBUTING.md

     tox
     ```

-    If you are missing flake8, pytest and/or tox, just [pip install]{.title-ref} them into your virtualenv.
+    If you are missing flake8, pytest and/or tox, just `pip install` them into your virtualenv.

 8. If your contribution is a bug fix or new feature, you may want to add a test to the existing test suite.
 See section Add a New Test below for details.